Part 3 – Panster or Plotter? What type of writer are you?

 If you only want to write two to three books as a hobby or over an extended period of your life as you go about your day job, then the excitement of the Pantster, who will always be editing, reworking, and culling, might be the choice for you.
 If the idea of following your character’s journey, which your imagination will create, excites you then writing by the seat of your pants could be for you.

-If you want to write on a full-time basis, then you will have to keep producing a large quantity of published works (series or standalone) to make a living.
+Wanting to write on a full-time basis, means you’ll have to keep producing a large quantity of published works (series or standalone) to make a living.
 Outlining and plotting will be more of a benefit to you.
 It is simply more efficient because you will not disappear into the distance of your story only to realise that you have painted yourself into a corner, and with a colour that you don’t like.
 This method allows you to work on two to three books at the same time, keeping your writing fresh and new.
 This is a process that you could typically follow.

-- Outline book 2 (book 1 is then parked up, to allow your mind to refresh)
+- Then Outline book 2 (book 1 is then parked up, to allow your mind to refresh)

 - Outline book 3 (book 1 and 2 are parked up)